mahotilo/Bootstrap-Carousel/README.md

 compatible with Bootstrap 4

 1. based on code from http://www.typesettercms.com/Plugins/232_Bootstrap_Carousel_Gallery
-2. use "img" instead of "background-image" for slides (like in Bootstrap 4 carousel demo)
+2. uses "img" instead of "background-image" for slides (like in Bootstrap 4 carousel demo)
 3. does not use custom styles for controls, indicators, captions
 4. contents some trick for carousel height (empty or 100% is equivalent to auto)
 5. add "alt" (=caption) for "img"